 There are many different reasons why someone has to get a nicotine test.
 It can be for a job interview, insurance coverage, an upcoming surgery, child custody cases, etc.

-Pre-employment nicotine screenings do exist.
-In order for specific workforces to create what they feel would be a better, healthier environment, and to have a more professional team of employees, they utilize nicotine drug test to decrease the number of smokers that work for their company.
+Nicotine screenings do exist.
+In order for specific workforces to create what they feel would be a better, healthier environment, they utilize these screenings to decrease the number of smokers that work for their company.

 Many times, people do not think of nicotine as something to watch out for when it comes to screenings, but it can impact you negatively.

 So what can you do to prevent a positive nicotine detection?